Why Tablighi Jamaat?

 These are extremely difficult tasks, and we often face rejections and disappointments.
 Sometimes hardships come from pious-looking people, which can be confusing when they seem like better Muslims than us.

 This makes us sad.
 Why don’t they understand Da’wa’s importance?
 Here, we must remain patient.
-This patience shows that Allah SWT is pleased with us and has chosen us to revive a great Sunnah of the Prophet (SAW).
+This patience/Sabr is an indication that Allah SWT is pleased with us and has chosen us to revive a great Sunnah of the Prophet (SAW).

 Mujahadah #6 – We are often left alone with no one listening to us

 Most of the time, Allah SWT tests us with small numbers in our Da’wah.
-Sometimes, we are even left alone, with no one to help us.
+Sometimes, we ar left alone, with no one to help us.

 Having few followers in the early stages of Da’wah is a Sunnah of all Prophets (AS).
-Some Prophets struggled to gain followers throughout their entire mission.
+Some Prophets struggled to gain followers throughout their entire life.

-Often no one will sit or listen to our Bayans (talks).
-As humans, we sometimes feel sad about this.
+Often no one will sit or listen to our Daw’a.
+We are human beings after all and sometimes we feel sad about this.

 Mujahadah #7 – We have to work with people with different temperaments